We are looking for website testers!

 There are several works that would be regarded as a breach of planning control, including:

 To avoid malicious complaints, anonymous allegations of breaches of planning control are not normally investigated.
-You should, however, be aware that when you make a report your personal details will be treated in the strictest of confidence.
+If you are concerned about providing your details you can request that your Parish, Town or City Council, or an elected member makes the report on your behalf.
 Please see our Privacy Notice.

 If you are not satisfied with how we have dealt with a planning enforcement matter, please contact the planning enforcement team leader in the first instance to discuss your concerns.
 If you are still unhappy with the outcome, you can find information on how to make a formal complaint in the council's complaints procedure.